The Risk Management Process

-Risk analysis is best done in a group with each member of the group having a good understanding of the tasks and objectives of the area being analysed.
+Risk analysis is often best done in a group with each member of the group having a good understanding of the objectives being considered.

-2. Identify the Causes: try to identify what might cause these things to occur eg. the key team member might be disillusioned with his/her position, might be head hunted to go elsewhere; the person upon whom you are relying for information might be very busy, going on leave or notoriously slow in supplying such data; the supervisor required to approve the commercial undertaking might be risk averse and need extra convincing before taking the risk etc etc.
+- Identify the Causes: What might cause these things to occur e.g. the key team member might be disillusioned with their position, might be head hunted to go elsewhere; the person upon whom you are relying for information might be very busy, going on leave or notoriously slow in supplying such data; the supervisor required to approve the commercial undertaking might be risk averse and need extra convincing before taking the risk, etc.

-3. Identify the Controls: identify all the things (Controls) that you have in place that are aimed at reducing the Likelihood of your risks from happening in the first place and, if they do happen, what you have in place to reduce their impact (Consequence) eg. providing a friendly work environment for your team; multi-skill across the team to reduce the reliance on one person; stress the need for the required information to be supplied in a timely manner; send a reminder before the deadline; provide additional information to the supervisor before he/she asks for it etc.
+- Identify the Controls: Identify all the things (Controls) that you have in place that are aimed at reducing the Likelihood of your risks from happening in the first place and, if they do happen, what you have in place to reduce their impact (Consequence).
+Examples include: providing a friendly work environment for your team; multi-skilling across the team to reduce the reliance on one person; stressing the need for the required information to be supplied in a timely manner; sending a reminder before the deadline; and provide additional information to the supervisor before he/she asks for it, etc.

-5. Establish your Risk Rating Descriptors: ie. what is meant by a Low, Moderate, High or Extreme Risk needs to be decided upon ahead of time.
-Because these are more generic in terminology though, you might find that the University's Strategic Risk Rating Descriptors are applicable.
+- Establish your Risk Rating Descriptors: I.e. what is meant by a Low, Moderate, High or Extreme Risk needs to be decided upon from the outset.

-6. Add other Controls: generally speaking, any risk that is rated as High or Extreme should have additional controls applied to it in order to reduce it to an acceptable level.
-What the appropriate additional controls might be, whether they can be afforded, what priority might be placed on them etc etc is something for the group to determine in consultation with the Head of the work unit who, ideally, should be a member of the group doing the analysis in the first place.
+- Add Cther Controls: Generally, any risk rated High or Extreme should have additional controls applied to it to reduce the rating to an acceptable level.
+What the additional controls might be, whether they are affordable, what priority might be placed on them etc is something for the group to determine in consultation with the Head of the work unit.

-7. Make a Decision: once the above process is complete, if there are still some risks that are rated as High or Extreme, a decision has to be made as to whether the activity will go ahead.
-There will be occasions when the risks are higher than preferred but there may be nothing more that can be done to mitigate that risk ie. they are out of the control of the work unit but the activity must still be carried out.
-In such situations, monitoring the circumstances and regular review is essential.
+- Make a Decision: Once the above process is complete, if there are still some risks that are rated as High or Extreme, a decision has to be made as to whether the activity will go ahead.
+Sometimes risks are higher than preferred but there may be nothing more that can be done to mitigate the risk i.e. they are out of the control of the work unit but the activity must still be carried out.
+In such situations, monitoring and regular review is essential.

-8. Monitor and Review: the monitoring of all risks and regular review of the unit's risk profile is an essential element for a successful risk management program.
+- Monitor and Review: Monitoring of all risks and regular review of the risk profile is a key part of effective risk management.